A Hierarchy of Local Symplectic Filling Obstructions for Contact 3-Manifolds: Introduction

 Given the above relationship, it is interesting to ask which isomorphism classes of contact manifolds $(M,\xi)$ do \emph{not} arise as boundaries of compact symplectic manifolds, i.e.~which ones are not \emph{symplectically fillable}.
 A variety of obstructions to symplectic filling are known, and the following two examples give some hint as to the diversity of such results: \begin{itemize} \item Lisca \cites{Lisca:curvature,Lisca:fillings3manifolds} used the Seiberg-Witten monopole invariants of Kronheimer and Mrowka \cite{KronheimerMrowka:contact} together with Donaldson's theorem on the intersection forms of smooth $4$-manifolds \cite{Donaldson:intersectionForms} to find examples of oriented $3$-manifolds that admit no symplectically fillable contact structures. \item The author \cite{Wendl:fillable} used punctured holomorphic curve techniques to show that a contact $3$-manifold has no symplectic filling if it is supported by a planar open book whose monodromy is not a product of right-handed Dehn twists.
 (See \cites{PlamenevskayaVanHorn,Plamenevskaya:surgeries} for some applications of this result.) \end{itemize} One common feature of the above examples is that they depend fundamentally on the \emph{global} properties of the manifolds involved.
 In contrast, one can also consider filling obstructions which are \emph{local}, in the sense that they answer the following question:

-The first known example of a symplectic filling obstruction was essentially local in this sense: Gromov \cite{Gromov} and Eliashberg \cite{Eliashberg:diskFilling} established that contact type boundaries of symplectic $4$-manifolds can never contain an \emph{overtwisted disk}, and significantly, the resulting distinction between so-called ``overtwisted'' and ``tight'' contact structures has played a pivotal role in classification questions for contact structures in dimension three.
+The first known example of a symplectic filling obstruction was essentially local in this sense: Gromov \cite{Gromov} and Eliashberg \cite{Eliashberg:diskFilling} established that contact type boundaries of symplectic $4$-manifolds can never contain an \emph{overtwisted disk}, and significantly, the related distinction between so-called ``overtwisted'' and ``tight'' contact structures, discovered by Eliashberg \cite{Eliashberg:overtwisted}, has played a pivotal role in classification questions for contact structures in dimension three.
 This non-fillability result can be rephrased in terms of a certain $3$-dimensional contact domain with boundary that we call a \emph{Lutz tube}: this is a solid torus $S^1 \times \DD$ with a radially symmetric contact structure that makes a half-twist along radii from the center to the boundary (see Figure~\ref{fig:LutzTube} and Definition~\ref{defn:LutzTube}).
-One convenient consequence of Eliashberg's classification result \cite{Eliashberg:overtwisted} is that a closed contact $3$-manifold contains an overtwisted disk if and only if it contains a Lutz tube, thus the latter may be regarded as the prototypical example of a local filling obstruction.
+One can show (e.g.~using \cite{Eliashberg:overtwisted}) that a closed contact $3$-manifold contains an overtwisted disk if and only if it contains a Lutz tube, thus the latter may be regarded as the prototypical example of a local filling obstruction.

 A more general local filling obstruction is furnished by the so-called \emph{Giroux torsion domain}, a thickened torus $[0,1] \times T^2$ with a $T^2$-invariant contact structure that makes one full twist from one end of the interval to the other (see Figure~\ref{fig:GirouxTorsionDomain} and Definition~\ref{defn:GirouxTorsion}).
 Contact manifolds containing such an object are said to have \emph{Giroux torsion}, and the fact that they are not fillable in general is a comparatively recent result, due to Gay \cite{Gay:GirouxTorsion}.
 Giroux torsion domains have also played an important role in the classification of contact structures, most notably through the work of Colin, Giroux and Honda \cites{ColinGirouxHonda:coarse,ColinGirouxHonda:finitude}.